Join us for the

 Boys: 5th-6th, 7th-8th, 9th-10th, 11th-12th, Adult Men, Adult Men 35+

 Girls: 5th-6th, 7th-8th, 9th-10th, 11th-12th, Adult Women

-We will have 8 courts again and we will use the Stockton High, Middle, and Elementary school gyms.
+We will have 8 courts again and we will use the Stockton High School, Stockton Middle School, and Stockton Elementary School Gyms.

 1) Poor sportsmanship will not be tolerated.
 It is expected that the players and fans be good sports at the 3 on 3 tournament.
 This tournament is a fundraiser and it should be fun for the players and fans.
 Thank You.

 2) Rock, Paper, Scissors will be played by the captains to determine who will get the ball at the start of the game.

 3) After the ball is checked, the offensive team must pass the ball in to start the possession.

 4) On every change of possession (rebound or steal) the ball must be taken back behind the three-point line.

 5) Baskets will be worth one point each, with three-point shots worth two points.